cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.22.0 - 03/06/2020 =
+* Replace several deprecated functions.
+* Fixed an issue that prevented the lower buttons on the Edit Feed page to show up when making a new feed.
+* Changed the feed process such that it keeps money values of 0 out of the feed.
+* Added a preset for the sale price in a Google feed to include the currency.
+* Fixed an issue that could cause an undefined index notice.
+* Tested for WooCommerce 4.2.

 = 1.21.1 - 03/04/2020 =
 * Restored the original definition of the url to the uploads folder because of issues with the new definition.
 Added a wppfm_corrected_uploads_url filter for specific use cases.